-- Total amount of GHG emitted for the building use, measured in tons of CO2 equivalent / year. - Total amount of GHG emitted by users for commuting, measured in tons of CO2 equivalent / year.
-The amount will be an estimation using a survey of the users (item 5), enquiring about the frequency of their commuting, distance and means of transportation (see 5.5.2.4 5.5.2.4GHG from transportation, p.41 for more details) - The amount is estimated based on transport means, occupancy ratio of vehicles and home-to-school distance for all school staff (teachers, administrative staff and support staff) and a statistically representative sample of children in each school - Total amount of GHG emitted for the fabrication of main construction materials (including all cement-based products and energy-intensive products), measured in tons of CO2 equivalent (not including their transportation or application).
+- Total amount of GHG emitted by users for commuting, measured in tons of CO2 equivalent / year.
+The amount will be an estimation using a survey of the users (lot 5), enquiring about the frequency of their commuting, distance and means of transportation (see 5.5.2.4 GHG from transportation, p.45 for more details).
+The amount is estimated based on transport means, occupancy ratio of vehicles and home-to-public-building distance for all end users (teachers, administrative staff and support staff for schools, employees and users of municipal buildings, etc) and a statistically representative sample of end users - Quantity of raw aggregates consumed for the construction of the buildings, measured in m3. - Quantity of cement consumed for the construction of the buildings, measured in m3. - Quantity of raw iron ore consumed for the construction of the building, measured in tons. - Quantity of raw stone extracted from quarries, in m3.